 The four-story, 60,000-square-foot facility at the entrance to the new Emmet-Ivy corridor will include adaptive classrooms, faculty, offices, meeting and research areas.
 Public spaces will be open to the University and broader communities alike.
 A “data informed” building, it will integrate sustainability, wellness, and space utilization.

-Groundbreaking for the new building is scheduled for fall 2021, with completion expected in early 2024.
+The groundbreaking for the new building was held in fall 2021, with completion expected in early 2024.